survivejs/webpack-book/manuscript/styling/01_loading.md

 ...
 ```

-Execute `npm start` now.
-Browse to `http://localhost:8080` if you are using the default port and open up *main.css* and change the background color to something like `lime` (`background: lime`).
-Develop styles as needed to make it look a nicer.
+Execute `npm start` and browse to `http://localhost:8080` if you are using the default port and open up *main.css* and change the background color to something like `lime` (`background: lime`).

 You continue from here in the next chapter.
 Before that, though, you'll learn about styling-related techniques.

 ![Hello cornsilk world](images/hello_02.png)

 T> The *CSS Modules* appendix discusses an approach that allows you to treat local to files by default.
-This avoids the scoping problem of CSS.
+It avoids the scoping problem of CSS.

 ## Loading Less